-Take a selfie with Nelson’s Column, the iconic stone lions and the Fourth Plinth along with some pretty fountains whilst surrounding yourself with pigeons.
+Take a selfie with Nelson’s Column, the iconic stone lions, and the Fourth Plinth along with some pretty fountains – perfect for those London photography shots.
 Trafalgar Square should be on your free London bucket list!

 Getting to Trafalgar Square: Catch the tube to Charing Cross (using the Bakerloo or Northern lines) and take the Trafalgar Square exit to find yourself on the square itself.

 2. WATCH STREET ENTERTAINMENT AT COVENT GARDENS

 Full of street performers and quirky shops, Covent Garden is a great place to spend some time having a wander around and some window browsing.
 It is also home to plenty of restaurants and food stalls, the Royal Opera House, and the Transport of London Museum which offers free tickets for children.

 Covent Garden is a district in London between St. Martin’s Lane and Drury Lane.
 It is located in the West End so makes for the perfect place for dinner before a West End Show.

 Explore the independent stores, browse the craft markets and enjoy a pint at one of the quirky pubs in the area.

 The great museums of London are all free; explore dinosaurs in the Natural History Museum, learn about British and world history at the British Museum and wander around the beautiful exhibitions at the Victoria and Albert Museum.
 The Science Museum is also a great choice for those with children.